One of the major annoyances to befall most fish keepers at some point or another is a major buildup of algae in their home aquariums.

 These small snails reach just 2 cm long, meaning they’re ideal residents even for small aquariums.
 They mostly eat algae found on plants, rocks and other decorations, and aquarium glass, though they’ll also chow down on leftover food and other detritus on the floor of the tank.

-The good news for planted aquariums is, unlike most other algae eating snails, they won’t eat live plants unless there’s a real shortage of algae.
-You should also supplement their diet with a range of foods, including fish flakes or pellets, algae wafers, and pellets designed for bottom feeders.
+The good news for planted aquariums is, unlike most other algae eating snails, they won’t eat live plants unless there’s a real shortage of their preferred food.
+You should also supplement their diet with a range of other foods, including fish flakes or pellets, algae wafers, and pellets designed for bottom feeders.

 Like all snails, they require alkaline water of at least 7 pH for proper shell formation, so it’s important to keep a close eye on the levels of acidity in your water.
 It may also be wise to offer some calcium supplements, as calcium is essential for keeping shells healthy.